RogerSelwyn/MS365-Calendar/docs/errors.md

   * Reconfigure your MS365 configuration to authenticate again and generate a new token.

 * **MS365 config requests permission: 'xxxxxx.xxxxxxx'.
 Not available in token 'ms365_xxxxxxxx.token' for account 'xxxxxxxx'**
-Validate your Azure permissions match those required as detailed on the [permissions page](./permissions.md).
+Validate your Entra ID App Registration permissions match those required as detailed on the [permissions page](./permissions.md).
 If they are correct, Reconfigure your MS365 configuration to authenticate again and generate a new token.

-**_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
+**_Please note that any changes made to your Entra ID App Registration settings takes a few minutes to propagate.
 Please wait around 5 minutes between changes to your settings and any auth attempts from Home Assistant._**

 # Installation issues
  * If your installation does not complete authentication, or the sensors are not created, please go back and ensure you have accurately followed the steps detailed, also look in the logs to see if there are any errors.